 The internet is a great resource.
 You can use it to do research for school, find out what movie is playing near you (and whether people like it), check out a college you’re thinking about, or find a job or volunteer opportunity.
 Almost anything you can think of has a website about it.
-And it’s not just websites.
-Blogs, videos, and downloadable games await to connect you with other user and players.
-With this amazing ability to connect, comes dangers as well.
-As a smart teen, you should be aware of the dangers that exist online and how to deal with them.
-The key is to protect yourself while online.
+And it’s not just websites; blogs, videos, and downloadable games await to connect you with other users and players.
+With this amazing ability to connect comes dangers as well.
+As a smart teen, you should be aware of the dangers that exist online and how to deal with and protect against them.

 Not So Fun Facts

-- Teenagers who send or recieve sexually explicit photographs by cell phone or computer (known as SEXTING) is AGAINST THE LAW in most states and any involved in such acts risk felony charges and/or being listed on sex offender registry.
+• Teenager SEXTING (the process of sending or receiving sexually explicit photographs by cell phone or computer) is AGAINST THE LAW in most states, and any involved in such acts risk possible felony charges and/or being listed on sex offender registry.

 Frequently Asked Questions